joao-m-lourenco-alpt/advanced-jenkins-training/sql/LAB.md

 | 5	            | Berglunds snabbkop                | Christina Berglund| Berguvsvagen 8	            | Lulea	        | S-958 22      | Sweden        |

 5. Use the `SELECT` statement to get all the records of the `Costumer` table.

+6. How many different countries are from the customers?

+7. Retrieve all the information from all the customers from Mexico.

+8. Retrieve all the information from the client with 'CustomerID' equals to 1.